 - It is not just a beer festival, it has a lot of other things to offer like rides and food.
-Contrary to the common belief, it is a quiet kid-friendly festival with funfair style entertainment.
-The official timings of the festival are from 10 am to 1130pm.
+Contrary to common belief, it is a quiet kid-friendly festival with funfair style entertainment.
+The official times of the festival are from 10 am to 1130pm.

 - There is a Red Cross tent and more than 100 restaurants set up for the festival.
 There is even a pop-up post office for the period of the festival.

 - There is a lost and found not just for stuff but also there is a lost and found kid’s office on the premise as too many beers have known to contribute to such happenings.

 - Beer mugs of the festival are the most prized souvenir and each year thousands of mugs are retrieved from sneaky customers.